-The past 2 decades have heralded some convergence among organizational behavior scholars concerning a new genre of leadership theory, alternatively referred to as transformational, charismatic, and visionary leadership.
-Kent, Crotts, and Aziz (2001) defined
+The past two decades have heralded some convergence among organizational behavior scholars concerning a new genre of leadership theory, alternatively referred to as "transformational," "charismatic," and "visionary" leadership.

-TL as a process by which change or transformation is introduced to individuals and/or organizations.
+Kent, Crotts, and Aziz (2001) define transformational leadership as a process by which change or transformation is introduced to individuals and/or organizations.